wsi-hgi-tre/provisioner/README.md

 The TRE codebase is checked out into `~/finngen`, at the branch declared in `ansible/vars.yml`.

+**Note** While Google Cloud credentials are set up automatically on the provisioning machine, you will have to manually authenticate yourself for all Google Cloud processes:

+    gcloud auth login

+**Note** The Kubernetes credentials are not automatically set up on the provisioning machine.
+These can be acquired, if they exist, using the `get-k8s-credentials` make target in the `iac/master` directory of the TRE's codebase.

 To push an image from DockerHub into the Google Cloud container registry, run from within the built provisioning machine: